 In 1203, the monastery was partly burned when King Philip II of France tried to capture the mountain.
 Philip compensated the monks by paying for the construction of the monastery known as La Merveille (‘The Wonder’), a masterpiece of Gothic architecture.
 Highlights include the refectory, with its high and narrow windows, and the cloister, home to fine sculptures.
 Make sure to take in sweeping views of the beautiful coast from the ramparts, built to deter English invasion.
 The street leading up to the abbey is home to houses and other buildings dating back to the 14th century, now converted into restaurants and shops aimed at the tourist trade.

-Today, Mont St-Michel is a living village with a population of around 44 inhabitants, mostly monks and nuns residing in the abbey.
+Today, on a tour of Mont-St-Michel, is a living village with a population of around 44 inhabitants, mostly monks and nuns residing in the abbey.
 The permanent population are dwarfed by the tourists, who number over 2.5 million a year.
-Guests are welcome to make a self-guided tour around the island, though many choose to come via group tour from Paris.
+Guests are welcome to make a self-guided tour around the island, though many choose to come as small group tours from Paris.

 In order to preserve the natural beauty and historic architecture of the island, it is impossible to reach directly by car.
 Instead, park on the mainland and take the regular shuttle bus to the island.
 If joining the crowds on the shuttle doesn’t appeal, consider booking a horse-drawn carriage and contemplate the majesty of this historic monument in style.